aman29april/se-challenge-payroll/README.md

 * If we upload file with 0 rows, we will not abe to upload file with same name again.
 This behaviour can be changed as per the requirements.
 * I have `hardcoded` the `group rates` in the model itself and On CSV upload I am calculating `total wage` for each record which is getting saved into `wage_cents`field.
 * Report records are `sorted` by `employee id` and then `pay period start`.
 We can't pass `sort by` in the api request.

+> NOTE: I was getting some bundle error while running rubocop on my system.
+So i ran it from my another system and git commit history shows two users `Aman Kumar` and `aman29april`